Get Confidential Help 24/7

 When faced with addiction, the treatment facility you choose may be one of the most important decisions you make.
 However, with so many options available today, it can be a very confusing process.
 Not all rehabilitation centers are created equal; choosing the one that best fits your loved one’s needs is essential for success.

 As you start your search, keep in mind some of the most important factors to consider: the type of addiction, how long the person has been addicted and the individual’s general health and life commitments (their job, whether or not they have children, etc.).

-To help you navigate the process, here are important questions to ask when choosing a treatment center:
+To help you navigate the process, here are important questions to ask when choosing an addiction treatment rehab center:

 Is your facility licensed and accredited?

 Licensed and accredited recovery centers abide by strict requirements and offer the best quality treatment.
 The most common and highly respected accreditation for treatment centers is by the Joint Commission on the Accreditation of Health Care Organization.

 Ask the center about the general schedule of the program.
 Most start with a psychological and physical evaluation.
 Inquire about the stages of treatment and how the center addresses each one of them.